Sudoku91Sudoku91

 Who Is Mini Sudoku For?

-It is also ideal for beginners of any age, casual players who want a quick puzzle, and busy people looking for a 2-3 minute brain exercise.
-Many teachers use 6×6 Sudoku in classrooms as a fun way to develop critical thinking.
+Adults love it too.
+Beginners, casual players who want something quick, busy people looking for a 2–3 minute brain exercise - it fits.
+Teachers even use 6×6 Sudoku in classrooms to build critical thinking skills.

 Mini Sudoku vs Regular Sudoku